elamaran619/amazon-quicksight-user-guide/doc_source/sharing-data-sets.md

 # Sharing Data Sets<a name="sharing-data-sets"></a>

 You can give other Amazon QuickSight users and groups access to a data set by sharing it with them\.
 Then they can create analyses from it\.
-If you make them coowners, they can also refresh, edit, delete, or re\-share the data set\.
+If you make them co\-owners, they can also refresh, edit, delete, or reshare the data set\.

 ## Sharing a Data Set<a name="share-a-data-set"></a>